MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-ssl-tls.md

 The preceding diagram shows a typical TLS 1.2 handshake sequence, which consists of these steps:

-1. The client starts by sending a message called `ClientHello` that expresses willingness to communicate via TLS 1.2 with a set of cipher suites the client supports.
+1. The client starts by sending a message called `ClientHello` that expresses willingness to communicate via TLS 1.2 with a set of cipher suites that the client supports.
 1. The server receives the message, answers with `ServerHello`, and agrees to communicate with the client via TLS 1.2 by using a particular cipher suite.
 1. The server also sends its key share.
 The specifics of this key share change based on the cipher suite that was selected.
 For the client and server to agree on a cryptographic key, they need to receive each other's portion, or share.
-1. The server sends the certificate (signed by the Certificate Authority [CA]) and a signature on portions of `ClientHello` and `ServerHello`.
+1. The server sends the certificate (signed by the certificate authority [CA]) and a signature on portions of `ClientHello` and `ServerHello`.
 It also includes the key share.
 In this way, the client knows that they're authentic.
 1. After the client successfully receives the data and then generates its own key share, it mixes it with the server key share to generate encryption keys for the session.
 1. The client sends the server its key share, enables encryption, and sends a `Finished` message.
 This message is a hash of a transcript of what has happened so far.
 The server does the same.
 It mixes the key shares to get the key and sends its own `Finished` message.
 1. Now application data can be sent encrypted on the connection.